 Committee Assignments: Each faculty member will normally be assigned membership on at least one institutional committee but may not be required to serve on more than three committees.

 Physical Demands: While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee is frequently required to stand; walk; sit for extended periods of time; and have sufficient hand, arm and finger dexterity to operate a computer keyboard and other office equipment.
+The employee is frequently required to stand; walk; sit for extended periods; and have sufficient hand, arm and finger dexterity to operate a computer keyboard and other office equipment.

-Work Environment: This job operates in a classroom setting and professional office environment.
-This role routinely uses standard classroom and office equipment such as microphones, audio/videorecorders, computers, overhead projectors, phones, copy and fax machines, and filing cabinets.
+Work Environment: This job is located in Amarillo, Texas and may operate in a classroom, online, or tech supported setting.
+This role routinely uses standard classroom and office equipment such as microphones, audio/video-recorders, computers, overhead projectors, phones, copy machines, filing cabinets and fax machines.

 Salary: New faculty members will be placed appropriately on the College salary schedule established for their category of employment.
 When determining an employee's placement on the appropriate College salary schedule, the employee's position, responsibilities, experience, education, and years of service shall be considered.